 - The earlier you think about it, the better integrated your ads will be and so the better your final UX.
 You can integrate late, sure, but it is more work than doing it as you go with a lot of ad types.

 - Doing it early lets you make it creative!
 If you decide you’re doing cosmetic purchases, you can spend a lot of time thinking up what they’ll look like instead of sprinting it at the end.
-If you’re using in-game ads, you can enjoy making them look great inside your game and even build environments with them in mind.
+If you’re using in-play ads, you can enjoy making them look great inside your game and even build environments with them in mind.

 Admix was actually founded on the idea of making monetisation creative, so we’re pretty passionate about that second point – and your players will be too.